OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/historicalaccountlinking/README.md

           --provider-name "Multimaster Synchronization" --set base-dn:dc=example,dc=com \
           --set replication-server:localhost:8989 --set server-id:3 \
           --type generic --domain-name example_com

-4. Load the Example.ldif file supplied in the data folder into OpenDJ.

-        $ opendj/bin/ldapmodify -a -c --bindDN "cn=Directory Manager" --bindPassword password --hostname localhost \
-        --port 1389 --filename /path/to/openidm/samples/historicalaccountlinking/data/Example.ldif

-After you import the data, ou=People,dc=example,dc=com contains two user entries.
-Although all attributes to synchronize can be multi-valued in LDAP, this sample defines only mail as a multi-valued attribute in OpenIDM.

 This sample includes the script script/ldapBackCorrelationQuery.js which correlates entries in the directory with identities in OpenIDM.